fatfish-lab/aquarium-documentation/src/web/items/index.md

 - `d` : Delete (delete the item)

 > The `Inherit these permissions` is a special flag that is enabled by default, that allow the children items to inherit the permissions of the parent item.
 This flag is represented by the `*` on the permission.
 Most of the time, you don't need to change this flag, it's only here for special cases.

+# What actions can I do on an item ?

+On Aquarium, you can do several actions on an item.
+Here is a list of the most common actions :

+- **Open** : Open the item with its default application.
+- **Move**: Move the item to another location.
+- **Copy**: Copy the item to another location.
+- **Duplicate**: Duplicate the item.
+- **Clone**: Clone the item.
+Meaning you can instantiate the item in multiple locations, to avoid duplication of data.
+On technical perspective, a clone is "just" a new Child edge from another item to the cloned item.
+- **Trash**: Move the item to the trash.
+- **Restore**: Restore the item from the trash.
+- **Delete**: Permanently delete the item.
+The item need to go through the trash before being deleted.
+- **Manage permissions**: Manage the permissions of the item.